Lamont tax returns show average income of more than $8 million per year

 How their benefit might be calculated is unclear.
 The current answer, however, appears to be zero.

-Oak HC/FT has yet to exit from its investment in Sema4, so the firm or Annie Lamont has yet to extract a profit, the campaign said.
+Her firm, Oak HC/FT, has yet to exit from its investment in Sema4, so the firm or Annie Lamont has yet to extract a profit, the campaign said.
 And the value of any stake in the company has dropped.

 Sema4’s stock has dropped from $14.21 a year ago to $2.26 on Thursday.